School Holiday Activities On A Budget

 Book in to an Officeworks or Bunnings school holiday session:

 Both of these giants offer free activities every week, and during the school holiday they have something on every single day.
-Kids can participate in workshops, and join Ollie’s Club for free at Officeworks and (they get a welcome pack and a card on their birthday too), and Bunnings has a stack of free printable activities on their website which are pretty good.
+Kids can participate in workshops, and join Ollie’s Club for free at Officeworks and (they get a welcome pack and a card on their birthday too), and Bunnings has a stack of free printable activities, DIY projects and in-store workshops for kids and families.

 Activities vary from store to store, and some locations require bookings, so pop in or give them a call to see what they’ve got on offer.